Breakfast by country: Somalia

 Breakfast (quraac) is an important meal for Somalis, who often start the day with some style of tea (shaah).
 The main dish is typically pancake-like bread (canjeero, canjeelo).
 It might also be eaten with a stew or soup (maraq).
 Lahoh is a pancake-like bread originating in Somalia, Djibouti and Yemen.
 It is often eaten along with honey and ghee or beef jerky (muqmad) and washed down with a cup of tea.
 During lunch, lahoh is sometimes consumed with soup or stew.

 Tunisia

 In Tunisia, Lablabi is a common and popular breakfast stew.

+Tunisians also adopted a lot of habits from the French Breakfast during colonization such as having a slice of Baguette with Jam and butter as well as orange juice and coffee with milk.

 Uganda

-In Uganda, most tribes have different cuisines but the most popular breakfast dishes are porridge and datogo.
+In Uganda, most tribes have different cuisines but the most popular breakfast dishes are porridge and katogo.
 Porridge is made by mixing maize flour or millet flour with water and bringing the mixture to a boil.
 While katogo is made from matoke (green bananas), peeled and cooked in the same pot with a sauce (beef, peanuts, beans, or greens), katogo is served with tea or juice.
 Both dishes are popular in all regions of Uganda.